SACRED MUSIC AT ST. MONICA

 Sings on Sundays at 10:30 AM Mass

 Volunteer choir of music-enthusiasts and professionals.
 The choir sings a wide variety of choral pieces regularly at the 10:30 am Sunday Mass and for special events and concerts throughout the year.
-Repertoire is selected from a variety of sacred music genres and composers from the early church of the present day.
+Repertoire is selected from a variety of sacred music genres and composers from the early church to the present day.

-Parish Children's Choir
+Parish Children's Choir - seasonal (for now)

-Praise & Worship
+Praise & Worship w/ Adoration

 Fourth Thursdays 6 pm, Second Sundays 4 pm